Human-Aware Physical Human-Robot Collaborative Transportation and Manipulation with Multiple Aerial Robots: Control

 In the following, we can describe the obstacle or human operator as a particular object of interest in the environment.
 The corresponding point position with respect to $\worldf$ is denoted as $\mathbf{p}_O$ in the following controller formulation.

-\textbf{Gradient-Based Safety Controller:} Inspired by strategies used for redundant rigid link robot arm in \cite{siciliano_robotics_2009}, we introduce a gradient-based method to compute $\nullspacev{}$.
-Specifically, a pseudo-tension-modifier, $\pseudotensionm{}$, is found by maximizing the distance between objects in the environment and each drone. $\pseudotensionm{}$ is then projected into $\mathcal{N}({\matP})$ to become the tension modifier $\nullspacev{}$.
-To update the pseudo-tension-modifier, we propose
+\textbf{Gradient-Based Method:} Inspired by strategies used for redundant rigid link robot arms in \cite{siciliano_robotics_2009}, we introduce a gradient-based method to compute $\nullspacev{des}$.
+Specifically, a pseudo tension force modifier, $\pseudotensionm{des}$, is found by maximizing the distance between objects in the environment and each drone. $\pseudotensionm{des}$ is then projected into $\mathcal{N}({\matP})$ to become the tension force modifier $\nullspacev{des}$.
+To update $\pseudotensionm{des}$, we propose